-- o Have sufficient time to supervise the student - Will be in post long enough to ensure continuity of supervision - Recognise and accept the responsibilities both to the student and to the relevant department and division implicit in the supervisory relationship (further details under Responsibilities of the Supervisor below). - Divisional policy is that no individual may supervise more than six students at any one time.
-Co-supervision of a student is counted as half, regardless of the total number of supervisors. - DGSs will also take into account submission rates when appointing supervisors - If the primary supervisor does not meet the criteria to be a sole supervisor, a co-supervisor must be appointed who is a senior academic with an Oxford contract and who has supervised a student to completion. - First-time primary supervisors should not take on a second student until the first student has successfully passed transfer of status within the timeframe set out by the Examination Regulations and the Divisional Board. - DGSs can decide on a case-by-case basis whether a post-doc is ready to supervise or cosupervise, bearing in mind the above criteria.
-Post-docs should in general be limited to supervising or co-supervising no more than two students at any one time.
+- It is expected that supervisors will only accept a student if they: - Have the subject knowledge necessary to guide the student's research - Have sufficient time to supervise the student - Will be in post long enough to ensure continuity of supervision - Recognise and accept the responsibilities both to the student and to the relevant department and the Division implicit in the supervisory relationship (further details under Responsibilities of the Supervisor below). - Divisional policy is that no individual may supervise more than six students at any one time.
+Co-supervision of a student is counted as half, regardless of the total number of supervisors. - DGSs will also take into account submission rates when appointing supervisors - First-time primary supervisors should not take on a second student until the first student has successfully passed transfer of status within the timeframe set out by the Examination Regulations and the Divisional Board. - DGSs can decide on a case-by-case basis whether a post-doc is ready to co-supervise, bearing in mind the above criteria.
+Post-docs should in general be limited to co-supervising no more than two students at any one time.